maykinmedia/archiefbeheercomponent/README.rst

 notifications to inform you of pending work-load, full audit logging and traceability of user and system actions.

-The AVC supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_, like `Open Zaak`_.
+The ABC supports all backends implementing the 1.0.x `API's voor Zaakgericht Werken`_, like `Open Zaak`_.

 Quickstart